Interaction Design

 Two audiences, one share sheet

 Designers share palettes for different reasons.
-Sometimes it's for social media, sometimes it's for developers who need structured code.
+Sometimes it's for social media, and sometimes it's for developers who need structured code.

 The developer layer provides copy-paste code for SwiftUI, Kotlin Compose, Android XML, CSS variables, Tailwind configs, and W3C design tokens.
 The same palette, formatted for whatever stack you're building on.